dotnet/docs/docs/async/async-csharp-vb.rst

 * ``Task`` represents a single asynchronous operation which does not return a value.
 * ``Task<T>`` represents a single asynchronous operation which returns a value of type ``T``.

 It's important to reason about Tasks as abstractions of work to be done rather than threads, largely because they typically aren't threads at all!
 Asynchronous .NET library calls essentially delegate work to the operating system, which is naturally asynchronous when I/O is performed.
-Let this be made clear once more: when calling an async .NET library method, there is no thread spawned to handle the work.
-If you haven't read about THIS ARTICLE WHICH IS TO BE WRITTEN, it is encouraged to fully understand the relationship being task-based asynchronous programming and the system your code runs on.
+Let this be made clear once more: when calling an async .NET library method, there is no new thread spawned to handle the work.

 Tasks are awaitable, meaning that the application of the ``await`` keyword will allow for either:

 * "Unwrapping" the return value for a ``Task<T>`` operation after it completes.
 * Simply waiting for a ``Task`` operation to finish before moving forward.

-The above code samples demonstrate this.

 Tasks are also used outside of the async programming model.
 They are the foundation of the Task Parallel Library, which allows support for `Data Parallelism <https://msdn.microsoft.com/en-us/library/dd537608(v=vs.110).aspx>`_ and `Task Parallelism <https://msdn.microsoft.com/en-us/library/dd537609(v=vs.110).aspx>`_.
-However, from the perspective of writing responsive code with the C#/VB async programming model, ``Task`` and ``Task<T>`` are really just used as a means to an end: coordinating blocking operations and extracting their return values (if they have them), to allow applications to scale up seamlessly.
+However, from the perspective of writing responsive code with the C#/VB async programming model, ``Task`` and ``Task<T>`` are really just used as a means to an end: coordinating blocking operations and extracting their return values (if they have them), to allow applications to be responsive.

 Important Info and Advice
 -------------------------